 However, you should be conscious of the potential pitfalls in using this Ground.
 Seek legal advice before using this Ground.

-Alternatively, you can instruct someone like Landlord Advice UK who are experts in eviction.
-There cost inclusive of drafting and serving the section 21 notice 6A is £69.
+There cost inclusive of drafting and serving the section 21 notice 6A is £89.

 Should you need advice you can contact Landlord Advice UK on 020 3903 2000